Introduction to DEA Land Cover e11781ed99044b569447f412750251d9

 Water seasonality describes the length of time an aquatic vegetated area was measured as being inundated.
 It is categorised as follows:

-• 0: No data or not an aquatic environment
+• Not applicable (such as no data or not an aquatic environment)

-Water seasonality provides detail to the following Level 3 class: natural aquatic vegetation class (124).
+Water seasonality provides detail to the following Level 3 class: Natural Aquatic Vegetation (124).

 [13]: